 Participate in a video contest on how to counter disinformation

-On behalf of NATO’s Public Diplomacy Division the Brussels School of Governance invites undergraduate and MA students to participate in a video contest on how to counter disinformation and win up to 250 Euros.
+On behalf of NATO’s Public Diplomacy Division, the Brussels School of Governance invites undergraduate and students in MA and professional degree programs to participate in a video contest on how to counter disinformation and win up to 500 Euros.
 This contest is sponsored by NATO’s Public Diplomacy Division grant programme and is open to students in NATO Allies and partner countries.
 Deadline for submission is 31 December 2021.

 Why should you participate?

 • This contest is a unique opportunity for students to share with each other knowledge about how to build resilience to disinformation.

 • Your videos will also make the NATO officials aware of the current needs of our societies when it comes to identifying and countering disinformation.

 • All participants will be invited to a virtual meeting with a NATO representative to learn more about NATO and its Public Diplomacy programs.

 Step 1: Record a video on any aspect of disinformation that you believe is relevant to your peers.